 My path to an organic and natural lifestyle started when I was a young adult.
 I was around 19 or 20 years old when I started shopping at my local health food store.

 I was also learning about factory farming and modern agriculture.
-I did end up becoming a vegetarian for a couple years. ( I later learned that I could better help the meat industry by supporting farmers who treat their animals well, so I started eating meat again, but only meat I could get from local farms.)
+I did end up becoming a vegetarian for a couple of years. ( I later learned that I could better help the meat industry by supporting farmers who treat their animals well, so I started eating meat again, but only meat I could get from local farms.)

 I also became pregnant with my first child at this time.
 This made me even more committed to lessening our exposure to toxins.
 I started cleaning with vinegar and baking soda, I never bought regular cleaners.
-I bought natural laundry detergent, and natural dish soap.
+I bought natural laundry detergent and natural dish soap.
 I purchased cloth diapers for my coming baby.

 I fed my baby handmade food, she loved avocados and yogurt with tahini.
 She breastfed for almost 2 years, we co-slept and I carried her often.
 I bought organic produce as much as I could find.
 At the time it was difficult to get organic milk and meat, so we mostly ate vegetarian.

-As I learned more and networked more, I was able to find meat from local farmers and buy organic milk and cheeses.
+As I learned more and networked more, I was able to find meat from local farmers and buy organic milk and cheese.
 I found organic skin care products that I liked and were available locally.

 I try to buy organic and natural whenever possible.
-Sometimes it is difficult, because i live in a small town and our organic section is small.
+Sometimes it is difficult because I live in a small town and our organic section is small.
 But we do pretty well.

-Well that is my long story for now 🙂
+Well, that is my long story for now 🙂